marnold22/picoGYM/Stonks/README.md

 Description: I decided to try something noone else has before.
 I made a bot to automatically trade stonks for me using AI and machine learning.
 I wouldn't believe you if you told me it's unsecure! vuln.c nc mercury.picoctf.net 27912

+Hint-1: Okay, maybe I'd believe you if you find my API key.

 > wget "https://mercury.picoctf.net/static/17ba7f9351aca192c45833c658742fe5/vuln.c"

 pass the program %p to get a valid pointer - so no sanitization of user input